This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Do grapes make you gain weight?
 In most cases, quite the opposite.

-Evidence suggests that polyphenols in grapes and grape products may reduce metabolic syndrome and prevent development of obesity and type 2 diabetes.
+Evidence suggests that polyphenols in grapes nutrition and grape products may reduce metabolic syndrome and prevent development of obesity and type 2 diabetes.
 They do this by acting as multi-target modulators with antioxidant and inflammation-reducing effects.

 Grapes have been classified as a low glycemic index (GI) food, with GI values ranging between 43-53.
 However, having a low GI value is not necessarily the same as having blood sugar benefits.